pomdtr/web-fileutils/README.md

 # File Utils

-An clone of the [File Utils Extension](https://marketplace.visualstudio.com/items?itemName=sleistner.vscode-fileutils) with browser support.
+A clone of the [File Utils Extension](https://marketplace.visualstudio.com/items?itemName=sleistner.vscode-fileutils) with support for remote workspaces.

-Do not install both extensions, because one will be overwritten by the other.
+Do not install both extensions, because one will overwrite the other.

 ## Notice

-This extension works best with the simple dialog is used for file operations.
+This extension works best when the simple dialog is used for file operations.
 To enable it, add the following to your settings.json:

 ```json
 "files.simpleDialog.enable": true